A Guide to Visiting Diamond Beach in Iceland

 The beaches in Iceland have black sand as they’re made up of volcanic rock.
 Iceland is a volcanic island, so it has a high amount of volcanic activity.
 Over time, the volcanic rocks have been ground down and made into sand.
 The rocks contain a high amount of iron, which causes them to have a metallic black color.

-There are many black sand beaches all over Iceland, such as Reynisfjara which is one to the top rated attractions in Iceland, located along the south coast of Iceland near Vik.
+There are many black sand beaches all over Iceland, such as Reynisfjara which is one of the top-rated attractions in Iceland, located along the south coast of Iceland near Vik.
 Diamond Beach is also a black sand beach, which can give photos an amazing contrast between the sand and blocks of ice that wash up on the beach.

 When is the best time to visit Diamond Beach?